ljw9510/effective-ITR/README.md

 # multiITR
-Methods for robust and effect ITR estimation in multi-category treatments based on AD/SABD-Learning.
+Methods for robust and effective ITR estimation in multi-category treatments.